Office of Minority Achievement

 Cheryl Robinson, Supervisor

-The Office of Minority Achievement is dedicated to helping students to discover and utilize resources that will help them progress toward their personal goals.
+The Office of Minority Achievement is dedicated to enabling students to discover and utilize resources that will help them progress toward their personal goals.
 This department works to create an equitable, hospitable, appreciative, safe, and inclusive environment for students, families, and staff members, resulting in openness, inclusiveness, respect, and appreciation for diversity of thought, values, cultures, learning styles, perceptions, and actions.

 Philosophy and Goals

-It is the goal of the Office of Minority Achievement to assist students, families and schools in the attainment of academic excellence by:
+It is the goal of the Office of Minority Achievement to assist students, families, and schools in the attainment of academic excellence by:

 matching and monitoring students’ involvement with pre-existing, as well as, self-initiated educational and/or culturally enriching opportunities.